alabou/bcp-006-02/docs/NMOS With H.264.md

 > ## Instructions
 >
-> **Delete this section after creating a new repo from this template.**
->
->Use this template repo to create a new AMWA NMOS Best Common Practice repo.
->
 > Add your content as (GitHub Flavoured) Markdown documents.
->
-> - For consistency with other specifications, keep this `Overview.md` but remove these Instructions.
 >
 > Put diagrams (ideally PNG with encapsulated draw.io source) in the `images/` sub-directory.
 >